 HPV (human papillomavirus) is currently the most common sexually transmitted virus in the United States.
-Oftentimes, HPV infection does not cause any visible signs or symptoms and the virus is spread simply through intimate skin-to-skin contact with an infected person.
+HPV infection often does not cause any visible signs or symptoms and the virus is spread simply through intimate skin-to-skin contact with an infected person.
 Asymptomatic women and men can carry the virus unknowingly and spread it to their partners.
 You do not need to have sexual intercourse or exchange of bodily fluids to become infected with HPV--the virus can be spread even when condoms are used consistently.

 WHAT IS THE HPV VACCINE?